-Practice Conscious Writing in a Warm & Supportive Sisterhood in 2017!
+Practice Conscious Writing in a Warm & Supportive Sisterhood!

 You are a woman with a story to tell.
 You know this because your impulse to write about your life experiences grows more urgent with time.
 It’s as if there’s a story within you that wants to be told—a story you need to tell—even if you’re not exactly sure what that story is.